mattrussell2/gradescope-autograder/README.md

 ### For each assignment with the `Docker` method

-* On gradescope, after creating the programming assignment, select the 'Manual Docker Configuration' option in the configure autograder' section; place the contents of the `.dockertag` file in the box (e.g. `tuftscs/gradescope-docker:cs-11-2022summer`).
+* On gradescope, after creating the programming assignment, select the 'Manual Docker Configuration' option in the configure autograder' section; place the contents of the `DOCKERTAG` variable in the box (e.g. `tuftscs/gradescope-docker:cs-11-2022summer`).

 That's it!

 ## What happens when a student submits code
 When a student submits code:
-* The `Docker` container is fired up on `aws`
+* The `Docker` container is fired up on `aws` - again, note that with either method you use above, a `Docker` container is still used.
-* The script located in the repo at `bin/run_autograder` is run.
+* The script located at `bin/run_autograder` is run.
 This script (basically):
 * * Runs `git pull` to get the most recent version of your autograding tests.
 * * Copies files related to the assignment's autograder.
 * * Runs our autograding framework [details below].
 * * Saves the results at `/autograder/results/results.json` in a form readable by Gradescope.

 **Note!
-The assignment name for your autograder for an assignment in the course repository must be the same as the assignment name on gradescope.
+The assignment name for an assignment in the course repository must be the same as the assignment name on gradescope.
 An environment variable $ASSIGNMENT_TITLE is provided to our script, and this (along with the paths you specified earlier) is used to find the autograder files.
 If the names don't match, there will be issues.**

 ## Conclusion
 Okay, you are ready to setup an autograder!
 Continue to the next section to learn